BTC Phase 3: Lesson 2

 But have you ever heard the phrase, “Free Gift of Salvation?”
 If you haven’t yet, you will.
 But is it true, that “salvation” is the “free gift” being spoken about in the New Testament?
 Well, though that expression is common in the Body of Christ, it is not exactly what Scripture states.
 Based on our opening verse from Ephesians 2:8-9, we see that “Grace” is the “Gift,” given “freely” without prerequisite of any “works/deeds” or ability on our part.
 Or, to put it more exactly, we in our human condition would never be able to “earn” this Gift or “buy” this Gift or “be rewarded” Grace based on our actions or intentions.
 It is given out of God’s Love for us.

 About the purpose of being given the Free Gift of Grace: The Holy Ghost reveals this “Greater He” to us to give us a direct means of communication with God, helping us to get to known Him even more intimately than before.
-In-so-doing, we have a greater chance of taking on attributes of the Spirit in the process which helps us in becoming more “Christ-like,” because without that proximity, it is hard to stay on track or even be fully aware of our destination in Christ.
+In-so-doing, we have a greater chance of taking on attributes of the Spirit which helps us in becoming more “Christ-like,” because without that proximity, it is hard to stay on track or even be fully aware of our destination in Christ.

-Precious Gift Indeed: In the Old Testament, there was a room within the Temple called the “Holy of Holies,” which represented the deepest level of communion with God.
+Precious Gift Indeed: In the Old Testament, there was a room within the Temple called the “Holy of Holies,” a place which represented the deepest level of communion with God.
 But it was separated from the people by a very thick curtain and only the High Priest had access to this part of the Temple once per year on the Day of Atonement; this religious official was sent in to represent the prayers of all of the people.

 “And thou shalt hang up the vail under the taches, that thou mayest bring in thither within the vail the ark of the testimony: and the vail shall divide unto you between the holy place and the most holy.”
 Exodus 26:33 (KJV)